 So how does a Traffic Accident Reconstructionist become accredited?

 A reconstructionist must apply to the commission and meet minimum standards of education and experience.
-If the
+If the standards are met, the reconstructionist must successfully complete a practical and a theoretical examination to be accredited.

 The examination consists of two parts, a Theory portion and a Practical portion.
 The Theory portion consists of 75 questions drawn from areas such as Kinetic Energy, Conservation of Momentum, Time-Distance Evaluations, Physical Evidence from the road and vehicle, Photography, Lamp Analysis and Airborne Analysis.